-Check for Updates: This option is used to check for new updates for the software or to update your version of the software to include any new plug-ins you may have purchased.
+Check for Updates: Checks for new updates for the software or to update your version of the software to include any new plug-ins you may have purchased.

-Change Registration Info: If you mistyped your Activation Code or needed to change your code for any reason, click on this option to change the Activation code.
+Change Registration Info: If you mistyped your Activation Code or needed to change your code for any reason, this option allows you to change the Activation code.

-Keyboard Shortcuts: Select to get information on the quick reference list of keyboard shortcuts for common commands.
+Keyboard Shortcuts: Allows you to get information on the quick reference list of keyboard shortcuts for common commands.

+Main Toolbar

-Main Toolbar - This menu consists of quick buttons for: Open, New, Save, Capture, Print, Preview Print, Commodity Chooser, Program Options, Data download, Pointer and Hand Tool.
+This toolbar consists of quick buttons for Open, New, Save, Capture, Print, Preview Print, Commodity Chooser, Program Options, Data Download, Pointer and Hand Tool.
+See the Creating Chartbooks from Start to Finish and Data Downloads for more information.